-Function/Activity Warehouse Manager/ Administrative Manager Warehouse Officer/ Administrative Officer/ Administrative Assistant Logistics Manager Supply Chain Manager Head of Operations Program Manager/ Chief of Party CRS Staff Develops Distribution Plan for D-goods С С С R Emails request to release or transfer ND- goods I R Prepares Dispatch Plan based on Distribution Plan С R Α I С Makes sure that requested goods are in stock and shipments are prioritized based on Dispatch Plan R I С Α I I Develops Pick List based on Dispatch Plan (for D-goods) or submitted email (for ND- goods) R С A Arranges for the hiring of day laborers and acquisition of packing materials (if needed) R С A Before picking begins, prepares the dispatch area and makes available packing materials and dunnage Α R Supervises picking and packing of goods and placement in dispatch/staging area Α R Prepares Delivery Notes (DNs) and Packing Lists Α R When vehicles arrive, inspects the vehicle using the appropriate inspection checklist R С Α С Supervises vehicle loading process Α R С Inspects loaded cargo against Packing List, sign Delivery Notes (DNs), and submit copies to relevant entities R С I A I I Communicates to ship-to location(s) upcoming arrival of shipment С - R Α I I Updates bin cards and inventory records R=Responsible: A=Account A R Consultadu Intern
+Function/Activity Warehouse Manager/ Administrative Manager Warehouse Officer/ Administrative Officer/ Administrative Assistant Logistics Manager Supply Chain Manager Head of Operations Program Manager/ Chief of Party CRS Staff Develops Distribution Plan for D-goods С С С R Emails request to release or transfer ND- goods I R Prepares Dispatch Plan based on Distribution Plan С R Α I С Makes sure that requested goods are in stock and shipments are prioritized based on Dispatch Plan R I. С A - I Develops Pick List based on Dispatch Plan (for D-goods) or submitted email (for ND- goods) R С A Arranges for the hiring of day laborers and acquisition of packing materials (if needed) R С A Before picking begins, prepares the dispatch area and makes available packing materials and dunnage Α R Supervises picking and packing of goods and placement in dispatch/staging area Α R Prepares Delivery Notes (DNs) and Packing Lists Α R When vehicles arrive, inspects the vehicle using the appropriate inspection checklist R - C Α С Supervises vehicle loading process Α R С Inspects loaded cargo against Packing List, sign Delivery Notes (DNs), and submit copies to relevant entities R С I Α I I Communicates to ship-to location(s) upcoming arrival of shipment С - R Α I I Updates bin cards and inventory records A R

-\ For goods that are stored in the office storage location, the Administrative Manager has a similar role as the Warehouse Manager.
+For goods that are stored in the office storage location, the Administrative Manager has a similar role as the Warehouse Manager.
 References to the Warehouse Manager throughout this chapter also refer to the Administrative Manager.

-\\ For goods that are stored in the office storage location, the Administrative Officer or the Administrative Assistant has a similar role as the Warehouse Officer.
+For goods that are stored in the office storage location, the Administrative Officer or the Administrative Assistant has a similar role as the Warehouse Officer.
 References to Warehouse Officer throughout this chapter also refer to the Administrative Officer or the Administrative Assistant.

-The person in a role designated as accountable or responsible can delegate a task if such delegation is approved by that person's supervisor and there is no conflict of interest.
+The person in a role designated as accountable or responsible may delegate a task if such delegation is approved by that person's supervisor and there is no conflict of interest.

-10.3.2 DISPATCHING CVA ASSETS
+DISPATCHING CVA ASSETS